wp-plugins/tickcaptcha/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Our CAPTCHA is a widget that combines the sophistication of video that protects publishers from automated robot technology and provides an innovative method for publishers to monetize and brands to advertise.
-This takes a new turn on a mundane distorted text CAPTCHA process into a more interactive user experience whilst increasing the security of the authentication process.
+CAPTCHA with the sophistication of video that protects your website from SPAM.
+We take Human Verification to the next level.

 == Description ==